justinkook/copay/README.md

 ## Bitcore Wallet Service

 Copay depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
 Switching between BWS instances is very simple and can be done with a click from within Copay.
 BWS also allows Copay to interoperate with other wallets like [Bitcore Wallet CLI](https://github.com/bitpay/bitcore-wallet).

+Please note that Copay v5.3.0 and above use CSP to restrict network access.
+To use a custom BWS see [CSP announcement](https://github.com/bitpay/copay/blob/master/CSP.md).

 ## Translations